avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-04-24-15-setup-your-pi-iot-sw.md

 layout: nil
 ---

-The Raspbian OS Image for the workshop has the following required software packages pre-installed:
+The setup script executed at step 1 installed the following required software packages that are specifically required for this step:

 * node: We are using Node.js for our code.
 This package is required to execute node programs.